pallets/click/docs/options.rst

     println()
     invoke(digest, args=['--help'])

-Only pass the choices as list or tuple.
+Only pass the choices as list, tuple or set.
 Other iterables (like generators) may lead to unexpected results.

 Choices work with options that have ``multiple=True``.
 If a ``default``